-In the year under review, the percentages of sales and purchases attributable to the Group's major customers and supplier were as follows:
+In the year under review, the percentages of sales and purchases attributable to the Group's major customers and suppliers were as follows:

-- the aggregate amount of sales attributable to the Group's four largest customers represented 100% of the total sales for the year.
-The sales attributable to the Group's largest customer represented 71% of the Group's total sales for the year; and - (ii) the Group had no major supplier due to the nature of principal activities of the Group.
+- (i) the sales attributable to the Group's largest customer represented 100% of the Group's total sales for the year; and - (ii) the Group had no major supplier due to the nature of principal activities of the Group.

-As far as the Directors are aware, neither the Directors, their respective close associates nor any substantial shareholders (which, to the best knowledge of the Directors, own more than 5% of the Company's issued share capital) had any beneficial interest in the Group's four largest customers.
+As far as the Directors are aware, neither the Directors, their respective close associates nor any substantial shareholders (which, to the best knowledge of the Directors, own more than 5% of the Company's issued share capital) had any beneficial interest in the Group's largest customer.